brubcam/GEOG-464_Lab-7/Lab-7_README.md

 console.log(layer.getLatLng())
 ```

-- 📝 [Q5] What is the fundamental difference between [*layer.options.fill*](https://leafletjs.com/reference.html#path-fill) and [layer.getLatLng()](https://leafletjs.com/reference.html#marker-getlatlng), beyond the fact that they return different pieces of information?
+**Q5.
+What is the fundamental difference between [*layer.options.fill*](https://leafletjs.com/reference.html#path-fill) and [*layer.getLatLng()*](https://leafletjs.com/reference.html#marker-getlatlng), beyond the fact that they return different pieces of information?**

 - Set *layer.options.fill* to *false* (i.e. `layer.options.fill = false`) and *layer._radius* to *80*.

-- 📝 [Q6] Reload your web browser...
-What happened!?
+**Q6.
+Reload your web browser.
+What happened?**

 As you can see, you can directly access map elements yourself by knowing your way around these JavaScript objects (in addition, see [object prototypes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes) for a deeper understanding of JS objects)!
 Indeed, there are *many* possibilities for elaborate customization here, which you can control more powerfully using your knowledge of programming (conditional statements, looping, etc.).
 You can use these attributes outside of your map too in your webpage to modify JS, HTML, CSS, SVG, etc.

-- Delete all those console.logs you added.
+- Delete (or comment out) all those *console.logs* you added.
 Remember that this is our function for adding popups, not for fooling around with styling (even though you could technically do that here since you have access to these elements)!
-- Add the [bindPopup](https://leafletjs.com/reference.html#layer-bindpopup) method to your function, which you can access from the layer object (i.e. paste `layer.bindPopup();`).
+- Add the [`bindPopup`](https://leafletjs.com/reference.html#layer-bindpopup) method to your function, which you can access from the layer object (i.e. paste `layer.bindPopup();`).
-- You can pass anything you like to the bindPopup method, and it will display as a popup on your map features.
+- You can pass anything you like to *bindPopup*, and it will display as a pop-up on your map features.
 It's likely that you want to pass some data attributes to it though, which are accessible within both the *feature* and *layer* objects.
 Pass the station name attribute to this method and reload your web browser.
-Note that you could also pass additional [popup options](https://leafletjs.com/reference.html#popup-option) to the bindPopup method as well to customize your popups.
+Note that you could also pass additional [pop-up options](https://leafletjs.com/reference.html#popup-option) to the `bindPopup` method as well to customize your popups.

 # Interactively reloading a map